6 Clues That Your Back Pain is From Facet Joint Problems

 In its early stages of cartilage deterioration, facet joint pain often responds to posture improvements, physical therapy, anti-inflammatory products, and applications of heat or cold.
 When such measures no longer work, more invasive procedures may be recommended.
 Our Center offers a non-invasive alternative to treatments that penetrate the skin in order to deaden the nerves.
 Our treatment is called MR-guided Focused Ultrasound (MRgFUS), which provides durable pain relief for most patients.

-If you are experiencing occasional episodes of acute back pain, contact us for more information on diagnostic MRI of the spine as well as facet joint pain treatment using MRgFUS.
+If you are experiencing occasional episodes of acute back pain, call us at (561) 513-5661 or contact us here for more information on diagnostic MRI of the spine as well as advanced treatment for facet joint pain.

 - Facet Pain